Eva Decroix: Personal life

 Decroix is married to chef Rémy Decroix with two daughters.
-Her predecessor, Minister of Justice Pavel Blažek, described Decroix's smile with the words: "Eva is not stupid at all.
-However, she is mistaken in thinking that a learned smile can hide a person's true nature forever.
-It cannot."
+They split in 2025 after 25 years of relationship.

 Controversies

 Senior from the photo bank supporting pension reforms

 In March 2023, she shared ODS promotional material on her Facebook account, which included a quote next to a photo of a smiling senior citizen:

 I see it the same way as the Minister of Finance.
 Pensioners are not bad off, I am happy.
 I want my children and grandchildren to have pensions too.
 In my area, most pensioners agree with the reduction.